Crystal Star

 Redesigned product cards with "Add to Cart" buttons for faster purchasing

-Adjusted product grid from 4 to 3 items per row for better visibility and reduced visual clutter
+Adjusted product grid from 4 to 3 items per row for reduced visual clutter

 Created a desktop filter pop-up with clear visual indicators of active filters and results